sporti1703/appdev-partner-technical-forum/nodejs-mongodb-stack/README.md

 ![alt text](images/39.nodejs.configuration.png)

-Here you need to configure the (network) link between the containers. *Service* refers to the defined Container Cloud Service which is MongoDB if you haven't changed the MongoDB configuration in the previous step.
+Here you need to configure the (network) link between the containers. *Service* refers to the defined Container Cloud Service which is **mongodb** if you haven't changed the MongoDB configuration in the previous step.
 Finally *Alias* is the host name of the service.
-This is what needed to configure MongoDB driver to access MongoDB instance from Node.js sample application service.
+This is what needed to configure MongoDB driver to access **mongodb** instance from Node.js sample application service.
 Click **Save**.

 ![alt text](images/40.links.png)